-- Regarding the GFS architecture, how many of the following statements are correct? - 1 The GFS cluster in the paper only has one active server to store and manipulate metadata - single failure point.
-They have shadow masters - The chunkserver in GFS may contain data that can also be found on another (2) chunkserver - 3 replicas by default - The chunkserver is dedicated for data storage and may not be used for other purpose The client can cache file data to improve performance - simplify the design machine running a user-level server process.
+- Regarding the GFS architecture, how many of the following statements are correct? - The GFS cluster in the paper only has one active server to store and manipulate metadata single failure point.
+They have shadow masters - 2 The chunkserver in GFS may contain data that can also be found on another chunkserver - 3 replicas by default - The chunkserver is dedicated for data storage and may not be used for other purpose machine running a user-level server process.
 It is easy to run both a chunkserver and a client on the same machine, as long as machine resources permit and the lower reliability caused by running possibly flaky application code is acceptable.